astronomer/docs/learn/airflow-params.md

 - `const`: Defines a permanent default value and hides the param from the **Trigger DAG** UI.
 Note that you still need to provide a `default` value for the param.
 - `custom_html_form`: Allows you to create custom HTML on top of the provided features.
 As of Airflow 2.8 this feature is deprecated and will be replaced by a new implementation in the future.

 All `Param` attributes are optional to set.
-For string type params, you can additionally set `min_length` and `max_length` to define the minimum and maximum length of the input.
+For string type params, you can additionally set `minLength` and `maxLength` to define the minimum and maximum length of the input.
 Similarly, integer and number type params can have a `minimum` and `maximum` value.

 ### Param examples in the Airflow UI